akhs722/microfinance/README.md

-μ-finance Manager: A web application which holds all the required operations to full fill the needs within the microfinace organisation.
-A web application which holds all the important operations required within a microfinance bank.
+μ-finance Manager: A web application which holds all the important operations required within a microfinance bank.

 |Worked and Managed by all members of creators|
 EMAIL us : teamcreators7@gmail.com